stg-tud/apsa/2019/3-Java-TAC/TAC.md

 ---

-# Optimizations to get "reasonable" three-address code
+# Optimizations to get "reasonable" Three-Address Code

- - Peephole optimizations use a “sliding window” over the cfg’s basic blocks to perform, e.g., the following optimizations:
+ - Peephole optimizations use a “sliding window” over the CFG’s basic blocks to perform, e.g., the following optimizations:
    - copy propagation
    - elimination of redundant loads and stores
    - constant folding